skoolkid/skoolkit/sphinx/source/man/sna2skool.py.rst

 OPTIONS
 =======
 -c, --ctl `FILE`
-  Specify the control file to use (which may be '-' for standard input).
-By default, any control file whose name (minus the .ctl suffix) matches the input snapshot name (minus the .bin, .sna, .szx or .z80 suffix, if any) will be used, if present.
+  Specify a control file to use (which may be '-' for standard input).
+By default, any files whose names start with the input snapshot name (minus the .bin, .sna, .szx or .z80 suffix, if any) and end with .ctl will be used, if present.
+This option may be used multiple times.

 -e, --end `ADDR`
   Stop disassembling at this address; the default end address is 65536. `ADDR`